Nine Common Car Odors

 Shop Catalytic Converter

-First of all, this is a possible sign of a potential fire hazard.
+"Why does my car smell like gasoline?" is another question we often hear at Rick's.
+If your car smells like gas, it should set off alarm bells.
+This is a possible sign of a potential fire hazard.
 A gas leak may be occurring from the fuel tank or a fuel injector line.
-Do not let this continue without immediate attention.
+A gas smell requires immediate attention.

 Shop Fuel Injector Lines